 Another widely used freelancing platform, Fiverr, also has seen a considerable rise in its market valuation.
 Let’s take the stock market performance of Fiverr in the ongoing year.
 In the most recent quarter, Q2 of 2020, revenues were reported as $47 million USD.
 This made an exponential rise of over 40% as the $34 million USD of revenue was reported in Q1 of 2020.

 These seismic trends toward remote work and more flexible working models continue to move in favor of the gig economy.
-The employees working in a self-employed environment are more open to productivity and innovation.
+Employees working in a self-employed environment are more open to productivity and innovation.

 Pricing Is A Subjective Matter, Of Course!

-Payoneer report found that the average 2020 freelance hourly rate was higher than that of 2018.
-The 40% among the freelancer community described business demand as stable or continuing to grow.
-Small businesses are looking for ways to cut the costs, whereas there comes no potential change on fees and pricing for existing and long-term client contracts.
+The payoneer report found that the average 2020 freelance hourly rate was higher than that of 2018.
+The 40% of the freelancer community described business demand as stable or continuing to grow.
+Small businesses are looking for ways to cut costs, whereas there comes no potential change in fees and pricing for existing and long-term client contracts.
 Larger enterprise clients and prospects are looking more strategically and aiming to get the maximum out of the freelance talent.
 A significant amount of resources are being allocated to prepare for this workforce shift.

 Future Is Bright

-The World Health Organization declared COVID 19 a pandemic on March 19.
+The World Health Organization declared COVID-19 a pandemic on March 19.
 Global industries collapsed in a matter of days very soon after the announcement.
-This is where the freelance revolution during COVID-19 begun to shape the industry in an unusual way.
-In the first half of 2020, the leading digital talent marketplaces have delivered significant growth and increased performance.
-According to Payoneer and other studies, most freelancers and corporate executives forecast that freelance services to increase after the pandemic is over, suggesting the end of COVID 19 will contribute to the global growth of freelancing.
+This is where the freelance revolution during COVID-19 began to shape the industry in an unusual way.
+In the first half of 2020, the leading digital talent marketplaces delivered significant growth and increased performance.
+According to Payoneer and other studies, most freelancers and corporate executives forecast that freelance services to increase after the pandemic is over, suggesting the end of COVID-19 will contribute to the global growth of freelancing.
 However, the future of pricing is uncertain, but certainly, the freelance revolution has not been canceled anytime soon.

 To Sum Up

-In the wake of coronavirus, over 30,000,000 Americans are laid off or furloughed.
-The study reveals that COVID 19 cost 195,000,000 loss of jobs.
-Thus, in this high time, outsourcing the projects in order to acquire quality talent has become the order of the day.
-In the same way, OTT platforms have witnessed a surge in their subscribers; similarly, freelance platforms have become a more alluring option for the employees.
+In the wake of the coronavirus, over 30,000,000 Americans are laid off or furloughed.
+The study reveals that COVID-19 cost 195,000,000 loss of jobs.
+Thus, in this high time, outsourcing projects in order to acquire quality talent has become the order of the day.
+In the same way, OTT platforms have witnessed a surge in their subscribers; similarly, freelance platforms have become a more alluring option for employees.
 The vaccination process has begun across many countries, but still, all bets are off after the news about the emergence of a new wave of the virus was reported.